top of page

 Once you’ve figured out how many pounds each animal has gained or lost throughout its lifetime, multiply this number by its current market value to get its total value.
 This gives you an idea of whether selling your cow now would prove profitable for the ranch.
 If not, it may be better to keep it and wait for increased growth potential down the road.

-As with many metrics in agriculture, cattle gains are determined by several factors: age at birth (younger animals grow faster), genetics (some breeds grow faster than others), feeding regimen, and environment conditions during growth period.
+As with many metrics in agriculture, cattle gains are determined by several factors: age at birth (younger animals grow faster), genetics (some breeds grow faster than others), feeding regimen, and environmental conditions during the growth period.

 Cattle Production Costs